 The nomination follows a two-stage process:

 Stage 1: All professors are invited to propose qualified junior researchers to their respective faculty.
-Applications can be submitted to the dean's office of your faculty until 16 November 2016 or - as the case may be - the specific date communicated by your faculty.
+Applications can be submitted to the respective dean's office until 2 November 2018.

 Depending on the faculty, professors are asked to send the nomination documents per Email, unless otherwise requested by the faculty, to the following persons: